 Make your yard less inviting

-Mosquitoes like to hang out in moist shaded areas during hot days so you can encourage them to go elsewhere by thinning out the vegetation on your property.
-In particular, get rid of dense ground covers like English ivy, Japanese Pachysandra, and goutweed.
-These are invasive weeds so don’t feel at all bad about ripping them up — go with native ground covers that allow at least some sunlight and airflow to penetrate down to the soil level.
-Some mosquito species are especially fond of above-ground resting sites so also remove any English ivy growing on tree trunks and building structures.
+Mosquitoes like to hang out in moist shaded areas during hot days so you can encourage them to leave your yard by thinning out the vegetation on your property.
+In particular, get rid of dense ground covers such as (non-native) English ivy, Japanese Pachysandra, and goutweed.
+All of it.
+Replant with (native) ground covers that typically allow at least some sunlight and airflow to penetrate down to the soil level.
+Some mosquito species are especially fond of above-ground resting sites so also remove all the English ivy growing on tree trunks and buildings.

-Piles of logs, branches, and leaves can also provide hiding spaces for mosquitoes.
+Piles of logs, branches, and leaves can also provide moist, shaded hiding spaces for mosquitoes.
 These same piles might provide shelter for other organisms (some birds, e.g.) so you might need to make a judgement call on whether to remove them.
 But if you really want a mosquito-free yard, you know what to do.

 Fog yard with pesticides

 The nuclear option for mosquito control is to hire a pesticide company (Mosquito Shield, Mosquito Joe, etc.) to fog your property with pyrethroids.
 These synthetic neurotoxins kill mosquitoes extremely well but, unfortunately, kill almost everything else as well — monarch butterflies, honey bees, mason bees, fireflies, moths, etc. The spray will also kill animals on adjacent properties so you should never, ever do it without first talking with your neighbors.
 For more details, please see, “Effects of mosquito sprays on humans, pets, and wildlife.”
 FYI, for the same cost of a single season of spraying (perhaps $800) you can buy several dozen of the autocidal gravid ovitraps (vendors listed above) and hundreds of MosquitoDunks … and and then give them to everyone on your block — you’d be a hero.